erszcz/msc-thesis/dfly-multiboot.md

 Other motives behind the specification are:

-- the reduction of effort put into crafting bootloaders for disparate hardware platforms (much of the code for advanced features[^4] will be platform independent),
+- the reduction of effort put into crafting bootloaders for disparate hardware platforms (much of the code for advanced features[^ft:pifeatures] will be platform independent),

 - simplifying the boot process from the point of view of the OS programmer (who is not interested in the low level post-8086 cruft),